lucasafonsokremer/ansible-centos-base/README.md

 --------------

 * Disable root account
         ansible_centos_base__disable_root_user: 'yes' or 'no', when this parameter was set to 'no', the root user account will remain active.
+By default, this var value is 'no'.

 * Set umask to 077
         ansible_centos_base__improve_umaskto_077 if defined, will set "umask" on /etc/profile to "umask 077".
 Insert 'yes' on this var if you wanted.